MathToSuccess

 Comparison( Week 9 Evaluation)

-2. George lost 9 lb, and Alice lost 6 lb during this year.
-If they have the same weight now, who was heavier one year ago?
+2. Rene lost 9 lb, and Jane lost 5 lb during this year.
+If they have the same weight now, who was lighter one year ago?

-3. Kevin gained 10 lb, and Morgan lost 7 lb during this year.
+3. Eric lost 10 lb, and Niconia gained 14 lb during this year.
 If they have the same weight now, who was heavier one year ago?

 4. Comparing the values of below two columns: